How to Reinstate Your Suspended Drivers License in New Mexico

 - Payment for the $63 license fee.

 Fees to Reinstate a New Mexico Drivers License

 Paying the applicable NM drivers license reinstatement fees is a required step during the restoration procedure.
 In addition to reinstatement prices, you may be also obliged to provide payment for court-imposed fines or any other fees related to your suspension.

-In case of multiple driving license suspensions in NM, only one reinstatement cost transaction will be collected.
+In the case of multiple driving license suspensions in NM, only one reinstatement cost transaction will be collected.
 Drivers license restoration prices may differ depending on the offense committed.
 For an exact amount pertaining to your case, contact a nearby MVD location in New Mexico prior to starting the restoration process.